ianstormtaylor/to-space-case/Readme.md

 # to-space-case

-  Convert a non-space-case string to a space-case string.
+  Convert a string to a space case.

 ## Installation